jparklab/gitcui/README.md

 # gitcui

-An interactive terminal based UI for Git
+An interactive terminal based UI for Git.